 Provides standards-based Java Authentication and Authorization Service (JAAS) and interoperable encryption, authentication, and access control checks to mission-critical applications.

-Synchronizes multiple Hazelcast clusters in different datacenters for disaster recovery or geographic locality, and can be managed centrally through Management Center.
+Synchronize multiple Hazelcast clusters in different datacenters for disaster recovery with a low recovery point objective (RPO), or geographic locality.
+Supports active-active and active-passive topologies.

 Enables your applications to run in the most popular enterprise container management environments, Pivotal Cloud Foundry and OpenShift Container Platform.